zuiko21/minimOS/hard/minikim.md

 - `Port A` and `Port B` on the 6530/6532 are simple, without the `CAx/CBx` control lines on the VIA.
-Software must be modified for proper configuration _at startup_, and the port addresses are different anyway.
+Software must be modified for proper configuration _at startup_, and the port addresses are different anyway. **Swapping `RS0` and `RS1`** at least puts the _Data Registers_ and _Data **Direction** Registers_ in the same order of a 6530.
+_Note that `PA` and `PB` are swapped_ unless `RS0` is inverted. **In any case, the VIA's registers get shuffled**, so the corresponding firmware must be designed accordingly.
 - The **interval timer** on the 6532 can be sort-of-emulated with the VIA's _single-shot T1_, although with quite different programming: the VIA can be set between **1 and 65535 _T_** delay, while the 6530 uses an 8-bit register (thus up to 255 counts) but with a choice of division factors (1, 8, 64 & 1024), allowing intervals up to **261120 _T_**, although with much reduced precision.
-Anyway, the only use of it found on KIM's software is in the _tape routines_, and no further than the 64:1 factor, thus well within the capabilites of the VIA. _The PIA 6820/6520 seems unsuitable because of this_.
+Anyway, the only use of it found on KIM's software is in the _tape routines_, and no further than the 64:1 factor, thus well within the capabilites of the VIA.
+The _PIA 6820/6520 seems unsuitable_ because of this.
--The missing **RAM** is no problem as we now have plenty of them.
-Addresses must be fixed in software, though.
+- The missing **RAM** is no problem as we now have plenty of them.
+Since the I/O addresses will have to be fixed in software anyway, at least there is RAM enough for the Application and system areas from the RRIOTs at `$1780-$17FF`.

-_Last modified: 20200102-1756_
+_Last modified: 20200103-2213_